IBM/cloudpakforintegration-workshop/workshop/README.md

-# Enterprise-grade integration within a micro-service based application on OpenShift, with Cloud Pak for Integration
+# Enterprise-grade integration with Cloud Pak for Integration

 Welcome to our workshop!
 In this workshop we'll be using the Cloud Pak for Integration platform to modify an existing micro-service based application to more robustly wire the micro-services together for running in an Enterprise environment on OpenShift, both for Day 0 and beyond.
 The goals of this workshop are:

 * Deploy an API Gateway using `API Connect`, to provide an API management point across the micro-services
 * Simplify data access from external data sources, such as Salesforce, using `App Connect`
-* Integrate the payment flow with `MQ` or `Event Streams`
+* Integrate with `MQ` or `Event Streams`

 ![Cloud Pak for Integration](.gitbook/images/cp4int.png)